Arithmetic quantum unique ergodicity for products of hyperbolic $2$- and $3$-spaces: Submanifolds with small stabilizers

 \begin{proof} We observed earlier $L$ is Zariski-closed and defined over $F'$; let $\bLL$ be the underlying subvariety, $\PP$ an $F'$-subvariety with dense real points, and $\bSS$ its stabilizer.
 We need to show that $\bSS(F')$ is small,

 If we are in the first possibility in \cref{lem:stablem0} then $\bSS$ is diagonable, hence of multiplicative type.
 In the second possibility $S$ is contained in a maximal compact subgroup, i.e. a conjugate of $\SU(2)$, so either $S$ is conjugate to $\SU(2)$ (over a number field by \cref{lem:algebraicconjugacy}) and hence of $\SL_2$-type as observed in \cref{rem:SU2ofSL2type}, or $S$ is contained in a torus and hence is of multiplicative type.

-The only remaining possibility is that $S$ is conjugate to a subgroup of $\SL_2(\R)$.
-This case is more complicated because it is not a-priori clear that $S$ is conjugate to a subgroup \emph{defined over a number field}, and we divide further into cases according to the unipotent radical of $\bSS$.
+The only remaining possibility is that $S$ is conjugate to a subgroup of $\SL_2(\R)$, which follows from \cref{lem:algebraicconjugacy} as well.

-\begin{enumerate} \item If the unipotent radical of $\bSS$ is non-trivial it is at most $1$-dimensional by \cref{lem:stablem0}.
-Conjugating by an element of $\GG(F')$ we may assume it is the group of upper-triangular unipotent matrices, the normalizer of which is the group of upper-triangular matrices and in particular up to $F'$-conjugacy $\bSS$ is contained in $\HH\times_E F'$.

-\item Otherwise $\bSS$ is semisimple and (since its dimension is at most 3) it is either a torus or a form of $\SL_2$, in which case $\bSS(\R)$ is isomorphic to one of the groups $\SL_2(\R)$, $\SU(2)$.
-But all subgroups of $\SL_2(\C)$ of each form are conjugate, and since the representative subgroups are defined over $E$ the conjugacy is over $F'$ as before. \end{enumerate} \end{proof}